matomo-org/matomo-sdk-ios/README.md

 pod 'PiwikTracker', '~> 4.3'
 ```

 Then run `pod install`.
-In every file you want to use the PiwikTracker, don't forget to import the framwork with `import PiwikTracker`.
+In every file you want to use the PiwikTracker, don't forget to import the framework with `import PiwikTracker`.

 ## Usage
 ### Configuration

-Befor the first usage, the PiwikTracker has to be configured.
-This is best to be done in the `application(_:, didFinishLaunchingWithOptions:)` method in the `AppDelegate`.
+Before the first usage, the PiwikTracker has to be configured.
+This is best done in the `application(_:, didFinishLaunchingWithOptions:)` method in the `AppDelegate`.

 ```
 PiwikTracker.configureSharedInstance(withSiteID: "5", baseURL: URL(string: "http://your.server.org/path-to-piwik/piwik.php")!)
 ```

-The `siteId` is the id that you can get if you [add a website](https://piwik.org/docs/manage-websites/#add-a-website) within the Piwik web interface.
+The `siteId` is the ID that you can get if you [add a website](https://piwik.org/docs/manage-websites/#add-a-website) within the Piwik web interface.
 The `baseURL` it the URL to your Piwik web instance and has to include the "piwik.php" string.

-#### OptOut
+#### Opting Out

 The PiwikTracker SDK supports opting out of tracking.
 Please use the `isOptedOut` property of the PiwikTracker to define if the user opted out of tracking.